ceff-tech/ffc_api_client/README.md

 2567637 Wet_BFL_Mag_50 8058513 4.369753e+02 6.272972e+02   824.51279 1.083330e+03 1.360226e+03  model
 2707883        Wet_Tim 8058513 4.638500e+01 5.857500e+01    72.42500 9.511667e+01 1.187900e+02  model
 ```

-## Considerations
-This package could be slow if you have run many items through the calculator in
-the web interface since it currently retrieves *all* results every time you want to get a single result.
-If you delete those results in the web interface at eflows.ucdavis.edu, then this code will be faster.
-This package cleans up after itself and won't leave behind runs you execute with this code.

 ## Change Log
 ### Version 0.9.4.2